Byron-Dowling/Ancient-Ciphers/Projects/ADFGX Cipher/C++ Variant/ReadME.md

-C++ implementation of ADFGX Cipher
+C++ implementation of ADFGX Cipher\
+\
+Decryption Process is not complete yet, but encryption is working